Mahmoudtarek24/DotNetPractice/OopPrinciples/OOPNote.md

  What happens if you don't use encapsulation? we not validate value assign to filed , can access filed from any ware , will not have centralized "property" to set our logic

+==> used Interface with Has a relationship

+Using an interface gives more flexibility because it provides our contract methods, and many derived classes can implement it in accordance with their requirements.

+==> Composition characteristics: when the container class dies, the contained object will also die.
+The contained object is created inside the container class.

+==> Aggregation characteristics: if the container object dies, the contained object will not die.
+The contained object is not created inside the container class; it is passed to the class constructor or method.